/ % of “socially relevant products and processes” using OS resources

 Methodology:

 Step 1: Identification of Innovations.
 Initiate the measurement process by identifying recent developments in the targeted sectors (healthcare, agriculture, renewable energy) that qualify as socially relevant products or processes.
+These include:

 Step 2: Verification of OS Inputs.
 For each identified innovation, investigate the use and contribution of OS inputs during its development.
 This involves examining research publications, development reports, and any available documentation that mentions or suggests the use of open data, open-source software/methodologies, or collaborative efforts facilitated by OS principles.